 But when it came to creating something new, doing something innovative, stepping out into the unknown, he didn’t know how to do it.
 He was afraid.
 Innovation requires failure, and he didn’t know how to do failure.
 He had never failed before!

-In his new book, Malcolm Gladwell wrote a chapter about how a disproportionate number of insanely successful people are dyslexic and/or high school drop outs.
+In his book, David and Goliath, Malcolm Gladwell wrote a chapter about how a disproportionate number of insanely successful people are dyslexic and/or high school dropouts.
 Gladwell suggested a simple explanation: these were talented people who, for whatever reason, were forced to become accustomed to failure early on in their lives.
 This comfort with failure allowed them to take more calculated risks and see opportunities where others weren’t looking later on.

 Failure helps us.
 It’s how we learn.
 Failed job applications teach us how to be better applicants.
 Failed relationships teach us how to be better partners.
 Launching products or services that bomb teach us how to make better products and services.
 Failure is the path to growth.
 Yet we get it hammered into our brains over and over that failure is always unacceptable.
 That being wrong is shameful.
 That you get one shot and if you screw it up, it’s over, you get a bad grade and that’s it.